hoviklefou/Proxy-Grabber-and-Checker/README.md

 ## Features

-- **Rainbow Text**: Enjoy colorful terminal output that brightens up your console with every line.
 - **Multithreading**: Speed up proxy checking using multiple threads.
 - **Proxy Collection**: Fetch proxies from multiple sources to ensure a wide variety.
 - **Working Proxy Logging**: Automatically save working proxies to a file.